 Helping Children Understand Martin Luther King's Message

-Children at this age learn more about a subject by using their hands than only using their ears.
+Children at this young age learn more about a subject by using their hands than only using their ears.
 Instead of focusing the lesson on Martin Luther King Jr.'s specific message, it's more age-appropriate to target his teachings such as peace, justice and equality for everyone.

 These crafts for kindergartners should include the basic message of the civil rights movement, as well as his I Have a Dream speech.
 "Explain to children who Dr. King was and why he's an American hero.
 Tell students that Dr. King embraced the idea of "nonviolent resistance" to protest discrimination in America.
 Explain that "nonviolent resistance" is done without yelling or fighting, and that it is a way of protesting against something that a person doesn't believe in without hurting other people."
 (1)

 - slide 2 of 4

 One way to respect and accept each other no matter what you look like is through a friendship craft.
 This project pairs up two children in class who are not necessarily friends and brings them together with paint, a poem and a handprint.